Tree Protection Pilot Program

 • Introducing a “Significant Tree” definition with a higher threshold for removal and associated fees

-How Were Neighbourhoods Selected for Phase Two?
+How Were Neighbourhoods Selected for the Phase Two Survey?

 What Happens Next